lakshyasakhuja/weather-predictor/README.md

 # Weather Data Analysis and Prediction

-A final-year AI/ML project that analyzes historical daily weather data and predicts future temperature trends using classical regression, machine learning, and deep learning techniques, delivered as an interactive multi-city web dashboard.
+A second-year AI/ML project that analyzes historical daily weather data and predicts future temperature trends using classical regression, machine learning, and deep learning techniques, delivered as an interactive multi-city web dashboard.